 Pumpkin spice?
 Yes.
 Chocolate?
 Always.
 Pumpkin spice + chocolate?
 Give me a minute, please.
 I need to compose myself.

 Pull out your favorite plaid blanket, pour a cup of steaming coffee, and snuggle up to the fireplace with these chocolate-filled pumpkin cupcakes.
-The autumn dessert of my dreams, these warm spice-infused cakes — encasing a decadent chocolate truffle and topped with a cream cheese frosting — are sure to make you swoon.
+The cupcake recipe of my dreams, these warm spice-infused cakes — encasing a decadent chocolate truffle and topped with a cream cheese frosting — are sure to make you swoon.

 The pumpkin puree makes these fluffy, tender, and moist, the pumpkin pecan butter gives these a richness with just a hint of spice, and the inclusion of brown sugar lends a deep, cozy flavor to this sweet-yet-not-too-sweet dessert.
 But let’s be real: When you bite into one of these treats and get that ooey gooey chocolate center, you will be singing the praises of the chocolate truffle that lives inside these little bundles of joy.